 Category 1 — Civil IFR flights.
 This is the category from which most emissions originate.
 Flight movement data are often recorded for this category of aircraft, and methods for estimating the amount of fuel burnt and emissions generated by this category are quite mature.
 Aircraft in category 1 can be classified according to the type of engine they are equipped with: turbojet, turboprop or piston.

 Category 2 — Civil VFR flights.
-This category concerns small aircraft used for leisure, agriculture, taxi flights, etc. Aircraft used for civil VFR flights are generally equipped with turboprop or piston engines.
+This category, also known as general aviation, concerns small aircraft used for leisure, agriculture, taxi flights, etc, and rely on visual cues for navigation.
+Aircraft used for civil VFR flights are generally equipped with turboprop or piston engines.

 Category 3 — Helicopters.
 This category concerns all types of rotorcraft.
 Helicopters are often operated under VFR and rarely under IFR.
 Therefore, it might be difficult to collect precise information on helicopter movements in a country.
 At present, most helicopters use turboshaft engines to power their rotors, but some small helicopters still use piston engines.
 It should be noted that the phases of flight schematically represented in Figure 2.3 and Figure 2.5 do not apply to the way in which helicopters manoeuvre.